 Keylock is the magic word

 The problems we mentioned above are easy to solve.
-Thanks to some innovations in the field, carabiners no longer need a nose to work.
-Keylock is the magic word, did I mention that?
-Keylock refers to a locking system that forgoes the traditional nose in the form of a small hook.
-Instead, keylock carabiners have something akin to a jigsaw piece on the noise, which fits into a corresponding opening in the gate.
+Thanks to some innovations in the field, carabiners no longer need a hook nose to work.
+Keylock is the magic word.
+Keylock refers to a locking system that forgoes the traditional small hook nose.
+Instead, keylock carabiners have something akin to a jigsaw piece on the nose, which fits into a corresponding opening in the gate.
 This serves to prevent anything from getting tangled.
 Keylock carabiners are absolutely essential for belay stations, in conjunction with a belay station sling and the upper carabiner of a quickdraw, as they reduce the risks mentioned above.

 With keylock carabiners out of the way, we can now move on to “Hoodwire”, “MonoFil”, “Wirelock” and “Clean-Wire”.
 These are all designs that utilise both the lighter wire gate as well as the keylock system, thereby fusing the advantages of a wire gate with those of the keylock system.
 Let’s begin with Hoodwire:

-- “Hoodwire” by Black Diamond: Very simple, but extremely effective, the small wire bar over the nose prevents snagging when clipping and cleaning bolts.
-The HoodWire design is found in the Black Diamond – Hoodwire Quickdraw – Quickdraw.
+- “Hoodwire” from Black Diamond: Very simple, but extremely effective.
+The small wire bar over the nose prevents snagging when clipping and cleaning bolts.
+The HoodWire design is found in the Black Diamond – Hoodwire Quickdraw.

 - The Petzl “MonoFil”: A single wire is inserted into the nose, thereby fusing the functionality of both a wire-gate and a keylock carabiner.
 Petzl’s MonoFil keylock can be found in the Petzl – Ange Finesse – Quickdraw.